xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>If a page has a label you can link to it using <a href="/web-doxygen/docs/pages/commands/#cmdref">@ref</a> as is shown above.
-To refer to a markdown page without such label you can simple use the file name of the page, e.g.</p>
+If a page has a label you can link to it using <a href="/web-doxygen/docs/pages/commands/#cmdref">@ref</a> as is shown above.
+To refer to a markdown page without such label you can simple use the file name of the page, e.g.

 <pre><code>See [the other page](other.md) for more info.